-The Word Wide Web
+The language challenge of World Wide Web

 But almost all researchers agree on what remains the main obstacle: data, data, data.
 While languages like English and German may be able to piggyback on several decades of data collection, most Indian languages lack the data required for increasingly data-dependent linguistic technology. “(This) is one of the biggest challenges in Indian languages,” Google’s Turovsky says.

-Google India’s Gaurav Bhasker notes his company’s challenge in developing a product for languages that “none of our in-house linguists may even be remotely familiar with”.
+Google India’s Gaurav Bhasker notes that while his company’s keyboard, GBoard, works with 300 languages, they face a challenge with those languages that “none of our in-house linguists may even be remotely familiar with”.

 Santhosh Thottingal, who builds local language technology in India, says that building for Indian scripts is particularly difficult.
 “They have ligatures — shapes formed by fusing more than one letters.
 Sometimes vowel signs get attached to consonants.
 Consonants get stacked, fused and so on.”